mustafaasif1/locate-bazaar/SetupIssues.md

 ### "npx mercurjs marketplace"

-If the project is already setup, then after cloning "npm install" in the root directory, then follow these steps:
+If the project is already setup, then after cloning "yarn install" in the root directory, then follow these steps:

 ## API Configuration